Chart Color Schemes

 Ferny Creek features high concentrations of family households, with a fairly typical median household size

-Family households comprise 79.5% of all households, including 41.5% couples with children, 31.3% couples without children, and 6.0% single parent families.
-Non-family households account for the remaining 20.5%, with lone person households at 19.3% and group households comprising 0.9%.
-The median household size is 2.7 people, which matches the Greater Melbourne average.
+Family households account for 79.5% of all households, including 41.5% couples with children, 31.3% couples without children, and 6.0% single parent families.
+Non-family households constitute the remaining 20.5%, with lone person households at 19.3% and group households comprising 0.9%.
+The median household size is 2.7 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households